microsoft/vscode-docs/release-notes/vMarch.md

 * `html.format.extraLiners`: List of tags that should have an extra newline before them.
 * `html.format.preserveNewLines`: Whether existing line breaks before elements should be preserved.
 * `html.format.maxPreserveNewLines`: Maximum number of line breaks to be preserved in one chunk.
-* `html.format.endWithNewline`: End with a newline.
 * `html.format.indentInnerHtml`: Indent `<head>` and `<body>` sections.

 ## Localization

 VS Code is now translated to the following 9 languages: Simplified Chinese, Traditional Chinese, French, German, Italian, Japanese, Korean, Russian and Spanish.
 By default, VS Code picks up the operating system's language.
-If you want to configure a specific language, you can either use the command line switch `--locale` to specify a locale when you launch VS Code or use the **Configure Display Language** action to specify a locale setting to use whenever VS Code is started.
+If you want to configure a specific language, you can either use the command-line switch `--locale` to specify a locale when you launch VS Code or use the **Configure Display Language** action to specify a locale setting to use whenever VS Code is started.
 Examples are `de` for German or `zh-TW` for Traditional Chinese.

 ![](images/March/language.png)